Tourism in Saudi Arabia

 Popular places to visit in Saudi Arabia are Makkah, Medina, Mada'in Salih, Yanbu, Tabuk, Jeddah and Riyadh.

 Arriving in Saudi Arabia can be through 13 international airports served by various global airlines.
 There are also 15 domestic airports connecting the country regions and cites.
-For moving within the country, there are budget airlines like Flynas, Fyadeal, Nesma Airlines, in addition to Saudi Airlines and SaudiGulf Airlines.
+For moving within the country, there are budget airlines like Flynas, Fyadeal, Nesma Airlines, in addition to Saudia and, from late 2025 onwards, Riyadh Air.

 Museums

-Saudi Arabia has a variety of museum ranging from historical museums, archeological museums, and cultural and scientific museums.
-These museums are exhibiting the art life, old handicrafts, and antiquities of the Kingdom and including :
+Saudi Arabia has a variety of museums ranging from historical museums, archeological museums, and cultural and scientific museums.
+These museums exhibit the art life, old handicrafts, and antiquities of the Kingdom and including: